TV-Rename/Website/_manual/tools.md

 Clicking `Save` will save the entire grid as a "Portable Network Graphic" (.png) file to a path of your choosing.

 The Actors Grid has one more (undocumented) trick up its sleeve.
-If you click on one of the green cells your web browser will launch targeting the actor whose column the green cell is in at the "Internet Move Database" [IMDb.com](http://www.imdb.com "Visit IMDb").
+If you click on one of the green cells your web browser will launch targeting the actor whose column the green cell is in at the "Internet Move Database" ([IMDb.com](http://www.imdb.com "Visit The IMDb")).

 ## Torrent Match